aryzach/aryzach.github.io/assistedDying/notes.md

 - each customer has one vote no matter how much money donated (not sure if I like this idea, sounds messy, chaotic, political. need to have clear political direction and leadership.
 This could bring in too much internal politics and cause division)
 - maybe instead of an explicit "customer-owned cooperative" structure, you could have a traditional structure, but just put the right people in place to create a healthy culture
 - how to incentivize the business to incorporate the changes customers want? changes to both service provided and the proposed law.
 I think just focusing on listening, townhalls, and propping up the right people to lead this
+- prohibit large donations, even if they're internal for many reasons (can sway mission / strategy, and pull focus towards those people even if unintended)
+- ex. bill gates might want to promote this (non-monetary).
+Think carefully about this.
+Maybe not terrible.
+There's no reason to 'fight' him, we're not competing and his interests may be mostly aligned, but maybe more important and might lead to better success if more grassroots.
+Also it might alienate people if it's really bill gates operating behind the scenes.
+But maybe not terrible to align either and maybe good at the right point, but timing is important.
+Need to have the harder demographics already on board I think prior to accepting secret society help from bill gates if it's to be successful

 Current access to assisted dying is limited in the type of people it addresses.
 Assisted dying should be an option for all in end-of-life planning.